darkiron/huginn/docs/README.md

   - deployment.md — Deployment considerations and environments
 - troubleshooting.md — Common issues and fixes

-See docs/wiki/Home.md for the wiki version.
+Tip : See docs/wiki/Home.md for the wiki version. 🔗